 The island has also had some serious silver screen time in the Jurassic Park series, so it’s easy to see how Kauai offers an almost other-worldly experience.

-Kauai’s average home price is one of the fastest rising in Hawaii, and it currently sits around $900,000 — which places it between Maui and the Kona Coast.
+Kauai’s average home price currently sits around $930,000.
 Though expensive, Kauai has the highest ceiling for annual income of any Hawaiian market.
 That means owning a vacation rental here can be especially lucrative in the long-term.

 The island is small enough that proximity to great sites isn’t an issue — you’re likely to be a stone’s throw away from a hotspot like Hāʻena State Park or one of Kauai’s nine forest reserves no matter where you buy.
 But keep in mind that beach-view homes are always a bonus in such a beautiful place.
 Movie buffs also love Kauai’s connection to the Jurassic Park series, so searching for properties near classic film locations (or decorating in a way that nods to the franchise) can help you capitalize on that interest and maximize earnings.